hp294/co886-g6-wiki/CO886_G6_Documentation/Quality-Assurance.md

 **3.2 Validation Testing**

 Due to the accessibility extension being highly dependent on user acceptance, extensive testing must be done with the end user in mind.
+This stage is a combination of final development testing and user testing and will act as a "hand-over" to the user within controlled conditions.

 Test Objectives:<br>